Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Robotics technicians and IoT specialists can help to digitize and automate many areas of logistics, such as picking and packing, labelling, and even delivery.
 This may lead to shorter delivery times, more accurate parcel tracking, and reduced risks of lost and stolen packages, benefitting e-commerce sellers and buyers in Thailand.

 According to Austrade8, the top three categories that Thais are purchasing online are mobile and electronics, fashion, and beauty.
 These three fit into the technology clusters supported by Agenda 2, potentially increasing Thailand’s ability to become a source for these product categories for e-commerce merchants selling within Thailand and Southeast Asia.

 For example, specialists who can develop smart devices, digital, IoT, AI, and embedded technology can create cutting-edge electronics products that can be sold online.

-An early example is Pomelo, a Thai fashion e-commerce platform that designs and manufactures the clothes that it sells.
-Meanwhile, biotech expertise improves beauty product development, especially given the trend towards natural skincare and cosmetics.
+An early example is Pomelo9, a Thai fashion e-commerce platform that designs and manufactures the clothes that it sells.
+Meanwhile, biotech expertise improves beauty product development10, especially given the trend towards natural skincare and cosmetics11.

 With a greater talent pool in these industries, e-commerce sellers in Thailand and Southeast Asia will be able to find local and even customisable products to differentiate their stores from the rest.